Kenesto Drive service

 - Type in your Kenesto Cloud login (name and password) to “PAIR” Kenesto Drive service with Kenesto Cloud

-- After entering your credentials, press Apply and Kenesto Drive service will start the pairing process
+- After entering your credentials, you can choose a different drive letter or location for cache, press Apply and Kenesto Drive service will start the pairing process

 *NOTE: while this process is completing you will see “Please wait while Kenesto drive is updating!” indicated when browsing the Kenesto Drive.